 A car windshield has a tint—a tint that skews the colorful beauty of approaching landscapes.
 How can you see the beautiful nature without the tint?
 Remove the windshield.

 You might be thinking, Umm what?
 Think of the wind burn!
 The bird poop!
 The bug-to-face impacts!
 And you’re right.
 The windshield is a functional part of the car.
 Without it, the experience might be “prettier,” but people couldn’t use the car (or wouldn’t want to).

 The same thinking can be applied to digital experiences.
 When you design a website, you need to consider the look AND the functionality.
 Both matter.
-And, one major part of an experience’s functionality is accessibility—designing products, devices, services, or environments for people who experience disabilities.
+And, one major part of an experience’s functionality is accessibility—designing products, devices, services, or environments for everyone.

 When you make something, the goal should be to make it as accessible as possible.

-There are different requirements for accessibility outlined in the WCAG.
+For digital accessibility, there are different requirements outlined in the WCAG.
 From copy to animations to breadcrumbs, they cover everything you need to make something more accessible.
 Additionally, the WCAG provides three different conformance levels to help prioritize every rule: A (bare minimum), AA (mid-level), and AAA (best practices).

 In this article, we’re talking color.
 Want a more in-depth overview about making accessible things?
 Read our introduction guide.

 Color is a powerful design element.
 It can communicate the intangible of the brand—the feel.
 Finding the right combination is important: if done right, color can enhance the experience, but, if done wrong, color can ruin it.

 When incorporating color into your designs, there are two main accessibility concepts to consider: usability and contrast.

 1. Don’t use color as the only way to communicate something

 Here’s a picture of a stop sign before and after applying a color-blind effect.
-Color plays a role here.
+As you can see, color plays a role here.
 Red is bold and communicates “stop” to the users—but it’s not alone.
 There’s also the copy and the shape of the sign to support the message.
 If you take the color away, you still have a functional experience.

 photo credit to UX Booth